Ciarango10/GamesLWC/README.md

 The dashboard is divided into two sections:

 ## Game List Section (Data Table):
 Displays a structured list of game records in a table format.
-Each row includes essential information (e.g., name, genre, platform) and a button to view more details.
+Each row includes essential information (e.g., name, genre, platform) and buttons to view more details, edit and delete.
 ## Game Details Section (Record Detail):
 Dynamically updates to show detailed information about the selected game.
 When no game is selected, it displays a placeholder message.